 American presidency: judges weigh crimes of Trump campaign chief Manafort in major wins for Mueller probe

-In a pair of sentencing hearings in the second week of March, two judges rendered the different judgments of the two Americas for the crimes of Paul Manafort, who served as President Trump’s campaign chief.
+In a pair of sentencing hearings in March, two judges rendered the different judgments of the two Americas for the crimes of Paul Manafort, who served as President Trump’s campaign chief.

-The sentences mark the most significant wins for Special Counsel Robert Mueller since he launched his investigation nearly two years ago into 'any links and/or co-ordination between the Russian government and individuals associated with President Donald Trump’s campaign'.
+The sentences mark the most significant wins for Special Counsel Robert Mueller in his now-concluded investigation into links between the Russian government and individuals associated with Trump’s presidential campaign.
 The role of Paul Manafort goes to the core of the Special Counsel’s investigation.

-In total, Manafort was sentenced to seven-and-a-half years in federal prison (minus nine months of time served), on a maximum potential sentence of 34 years.
-Prosecutors also moved in early March to seize about $24m of Manafort’s real estate, bank accounts and life insurance.
+In total, Manafort was sentenced to seven-and-a-half years in federal prison, on a maximum potential sentence of 34 years.
+Prosecutors also moved to seize about $24m of Manafort’s real estate, bank accounts and life insurance.

 Judge T S Ellis III, appointed by President Ronald Reagan, gave Manafort just under four years in prison – on a maximum recommended sentence of 24 years – after a Virginia jury convicted him of multiple tax and bank frauds.
-Judge Ellis stated Manafort has 'earned the admiration of a number of people' – and lived 'an otherwise blameless life'.
+Judge Ellis stated Manafort has lived ‘an otherwise blameless life’.

-Judge Amy Berman Jackson, appointed by President Barack Obama, gave Manafort the statutory maximum of five years for a broad conspiracy to defraud the US, to which he pleaded guilty, also encompassing money laundering, secret foreign bank accounts, and secret foreign lobbying.
-Remarking that Manafort’s 'moral compass' is broken, Judge Jackson said it’s 'hard to overstate the number of lies and the amount of fraud' he committed merely 'to sustain a lifestyle at the most opulent and extravagant level'.
+Judge Amy Berman Jackson, appointed by President Barack Obama, gave Manafort the statutory maximum of five years for a broad conspiracy to defraud the US, to which he pleaded guilty, also encompassing money laundering, secret foreign bank accounts and secret foreign lobbying.
+Judge Jackson said it’s ‘hard to overstate the number of lies and the amount of fraud’ Manafort committed merely ‘to sustain a lifestyle at the most opulent and extravagant level’.

 Because of overlapping conduct, Judge Jackson made half the conspiracy sentence concurrent with Judge Ellis’s.
 She gave Manafort a year in prison, on a statutory maximum sentence of five years, for witness tampering.